 - There was an effective system in place for reporting and recording significant events.
 The staff we spoke with were aware of their responsibilities to raise and report concerns, incidents and near misses. - The practice had defined and embedded systems in place to keep people safeguarded from abuse.
-Staff demonstrated they understood their responsibilities and how to respond to a safeguarding concern. - We observed the premises to be clean and tidy and we saw completed cleaning specifications to demonstrate that the required cleaning had taken place for each area of the practice. - Systems were in place to ensure the safe storage of vaccinations and checks were undertaken to monitor the vaccines. - Equipment required to manage foreseeable emergencies was available and was regularly serviced and maintained. - Risk management arrangements were in place, but were not operating effectively and therefore the provider did not have appropriate oversight of risk. - The practice had not formally assessed the risk in the absence of Disclosure and Barring Service (DBS) checks for members of the reception team who would occasionally act as chaperones. - The practice policy and process did not reflect national guidance for chaperoning.
+Staff demonstrated they understood their responsibilities and how to respond to a safeguarding concern. - We observed the premises to be clean and tidy and we saw completed cleaning schedules to demonstrate that the required cleaning had taken place for each area of the practice. - Systems were in place to ensure the safe storage of vaccinations and evidence to demonstrate that checks were undertaken to monitor the vaccines. - Patient Specific Directions were not in place for patients who received vaccinations by the Health Care Assistant. - Equipment required to manage foreseeable emergencies was available and was regularly serviced and maintained. - The practice had not formally assessed the risk in the absence of Disclosure and Barring Service (DBS) checks for members of the reception team who would occasionally act as chaperones. - The practice policy and process did not reflect national guidance for chaperoning.